isomerpages/sndgo-snt/_past-webinars-for-seniors/2023 Jan/Telehealth for Physiotherapy: What, When & Why.md

 ---
 title: "Telehealth for Physiotherapy: What, When & Why"
 permalink: /seniors/my-savvy-kaki-series/telehealth-physiotherapy/
-description: "Imagine having physiotherapy treatments in the comfort of your own home.
-In this webinar, learn all about telehealth for physiotherapy, the benefits it brings, and why it can be important for you. "
+description: Imagine having physiotherapy treatments in the comfort of your own home.
+In this webinar, learn all about telehealth for physiotherapy, the benefits it brings, and why it can be important for you.
 third_nav_title: 2023 Jan
 ---
 **Date:** 30 January, Monday
 <br> **Time:** 7pm - 8pm